 - have not been taken, and

-- must be taken in order to ensure that the responsible person complies with the obligations imposed by regulation 16, 17 or 17A.
+- must be taken in order to ensure that the responsible person complies with the obligations imposed by regulation 16

-Where a Premises Improvement Notice has not been issued, the Premises Closure Notice must set out the reasons why the enforcement officer considers that the responsible person is failing to comply with regulation 16, 17 or 17A.
+Where a Premises Improvement Notice has not been issued, the Premises Closure Notice must set out the reasons why the enforcement officer considers that the responsible person is failing to comply with regulation 16.